em-s-h/xdelta_lui/doc/tcc.md

 ## Intro                    <!-- {{{ -->

-Near the end of 2022 I had switched my operating system from Windows to Xubuntu, during this time I was searching for the Linux versions of the apps I had on Windows, while most of the software I used before had a Linux version some didn't as was the case for an user interface for a coomand line tool I used, instead a different user interface called [YADP](https://github.com/Nhoya/YADP) was available, which had many errors and lacked many features.
+Near the end of 2022 I had switched my operating system from Windows to Xubuntu, during this time I was searching for the Linux versions of the apps I had on Windows, while most of the software I used before had a Linux version some didn't as was the case for a Graphical User Interface (GUI) for a command line tool I frequently used, instead a different user interface called [YADP](https://github.com/Nhoya/YADP) was available, but it had many errors and lacked many features.

 This forced me to use the command line tool on the terminal, which was very difficult to me.
-Thus I have decided to make an xdelta user interface for Linux systems, utilizing the Rust programming language and the multi-platform GUI toolkit GTK4, this will allow anyone switching from a different OS to Linux to be able to use xdelta without the terminal.
+Thus I have decided to make a GUI for xdelta3 for Linux systems, utilizing the Rust programming language and the multi-platform GUI toolkit GTK4, this will allow anyone switching from a different OS to Linux to be able to use the tool without the terminal.

 ### Theme

-An User Interface for the xdelta command line tool.
+A Graphical User Interface (GUI) for the xdelta command line tool.

 ### Objective

-The main objective is to make an User Interface that offers the main features from the command line tool xdelta for begginer Linux users.
+The main objective is to make a Graphical User Interface (GUI) that offers the main features from the command line tool xdelta3 for begginer Linux users.

 ### Justification

-This theme was chosen because there isn't a linux user interface for this command line tool, that has the main features of the command line tool.
+This theme was chosen because there isn't a linux Graphical User Interface (GUI) for this command line tool, that has it's main features.

 <!-- }}} -->